MathCancer/PhysiCell/README.md

   + set the svg substrate color function by default for config-only based implementation

 ### Minor new features and changes:
+#### 1.14.1
+- PhysiBoSS PDFs removed from repo, links provided in tutorial README.md
+- build binaries on release `published` instead of `created`
+- `beta/download_binary.py` gets PhysiCell Version 1.14.1
+- add reference to PhysiMeSS article
+- `make immune-function-sample` to make sample project showing new (1.14.0) phagocytosis and attack modules
+- add `rules_sample` to tests
+- test and build on macos-13 instead of macos-12 as that is being deprecated by GitHub actions

 #### 1.14.0
 + Scripts in `/beta` to help with testing, both manually and via GitHub Actions: `test_build_samples.sh` and `test*.py`
 + The Makefiles for all sample projects now do a recursive copy (`cp -r`) for files in the /config directory
 + throw error if duplicate substrate or user_parameter name found

 ### Bugfixes:
+#### 1.14.1
+- store value of `attack_duration` when parsing config file
+- set rules to Version 3.0 for all projects
+- store the `conserved` boolean when parsing `custom_data` in the config
+- when a cell dies, make sure it is removed from `neighbors` lists for all neighboring cells
+- use `std::stoul` in place of `std::stoi` to properly read in large ints for random seeds
+- use `std::ostringstream` to write voxel coordinates to avoid overflowing the buffer
+- fix `custom_division` `sample_project` so it does not require `random_seed` as a `user_parameter`
+- actually record `applies_to_dead` boolean for exported rules
+- initialize `total_attack_time = 0.0;` to avoid random initial values
+- update all sample projects to 1.14.x
+  - update phagocytosis parameters
+  - update attack parameters
+- remove extraneous call to `SeedRandom()` in PhysiBoSS cell lines project
+- do not let random detachment occur when one cell is attacking another

 #### 1.14.0
 + `sample_projects_intracellular/ode/ode_energy/main.cpp` was updated to use `save_PhysiCell_to_MultiCellDS_v2`
 + `Cell::convert_to_cell_definition` now retains the cell volume